homayounsr/Sentiment-Classification-using-IMDB-reviews-and-AWS/README.md

 ### 4. Addressing Class Imbalance
 - In this model I oversampled the data.
 However, despite efforts, oversampling the minority class (negative sentiment) only yielded a maximum accuracy of around 61% and increasing in training time.

--
-- Confusion matrix for XGBoost model combined with PCA
+- Confusion matrix for XGBoost model trained with oversampled data with PCA

 <img src="./Plots/confusion matrix xgboost-oversample model.png"  />